 State Policy Priorities

-The 2025-2026 legislative session started on January 2, 2025, with Committee assignments and bill filing to follow in subsequent weeks.
+The 2025-2026 legislative session started on January 2, 2025.
+Over 6,500 bills were filed by the January 17th deadline.
+Committee assignments were announced on February 27, so committees will soon begin the process of setting up hearing schedules.
 Under the guidance of our Policy Committee, MLTC will focus our administrative and legislative advocacy throughout the session on advancing our strategic objectives:

 - To increase state investment in land conservation and in the work of land trusts, and